 Target plans to make 100% of its private label products environmentally sustainable by designing items that are more durable, and eliminate waste and encourage reuse by 2040.
 As part of their Target Forward strategy, Target also commits to achieve 30% absolute reduction in supply chain emissions (scope 3) by 2030.

-BlueGrace is proud of our continued efforts to aid in the protection and conservation of the environment as a third year participant in the The SmartWay® Transport Partnership.
-As such, we contribute to the savings of 279.7 million barrels of oil, $37.5 billion in fuel costs, and 134 million tons of air pollutants.
+BlueGrace is proud of our continued efforts to aid in the protection and conservation of the environment as a participant in the The SmartWay® Transport Partnership.
+As such, we contribute to supply chain sustainability and the savings of 279.7 million barrels of oil, $37.5 billion in fuel costs, and 134 million tons of air pollutants.
 This is equivalent to eliminating annual energy use in over 18.2 million homes.

 Get expert logistics insights delivered straight to your inbox